HugCls/HugCls/README.md

-2025-04-22: "Live in the sunshine, swim the sea, drink the wild air." - Ralph Waldo Emerson
+2025-04-23: "When the world pushes you to your knees, you're in the perfect position to pray." - Rumi